- 1Waterfalls in the Blue Mountains; the easy ones

 Where to stay in the Blue Mountains

 Looking for accommodation for your visit to the Blue Mountains?
-Take a look at some of the Airbnb’s in the area.
+Take a look at some of the options in the area below.

 I hope you enjoyed this glimpse of some of the waterfalls the Blue Mountains has to offer.
 This list is going to grow, I’m out hunting for them constantly.
 If you know one I should visit leave me a comment below!